 Supporting Preceptor as Educator

 NMI was founded to preserve community-based midwifery education by developing curriculum that enhances and supports the apprenticeship model.
-NMI supports preceptors with resources around adult education and precepting students effectively.
+NMI supports preceptors with resources relevant to adult education and ways to precept students effectively.

 Access to MEDLINE with Full Text

-All NMI students and faculty, including active clinical preceptors, have access to NMI’s institutional subscription to MEDLINE with Full Text to aid in enriching student research and up-to-date clinical practice informed by experience, intuition, and evidence.
+All NMI students and faculty, including active clinical preceptors, have access to NMI’s institutional subscription to MEDLINE with Full Text, to aid in enriching student research and up-to-date clinical practice guidelines informed by experience, intuition, and evidence.